stefanrueger/urboot/docs/makeoptions.md

    These three different settings determine how the serial communication is implemented.
 When the MCU has a hardware UART using that will normally create shorter code, and this is the default.
    In case the MCU has more than one UART, then `UARTNUM` specifies which one to use (0, 1, ...).
-   Note that `UARTNUM` always counts from 0, irrespective whether the only UART is actually called `USART1` or whether the UARTs have a different naming scheme as with the XMEGA UARTs that are named after the port, eg, `USARTC0`. `UARTALT`, if given, specifies an alternative pin assignment for RX/TX.
+   Note that `UARTNUM` always counts from 0, irrespective of whether the only UART is actually called `USART1` or whether the UARTs have a different naming scheme as with the XMEGA UARTs that are named after the port, eg, `USARTC0`. `UARTALT`, if given, specifies an alternative pin assignment for RX/TX.
 It is usually a small number that aligns with the available